TJ-lab-ustc/hDNApipe/README.md

 ```
 usage:   dnapipe var <core_options> [extra_options]
 ```
-There are basic arguments must be declared in running.
+There are basic arguments that must be declared during running var module.
+There are some options for the detection mode, sequencing method, sequencing input file type, and variant types to call.
+A region file is required when analyzing WES or target data.
+Sample information table should be needed as follows [Input](#Input).
 ```
 Core options:
         --mode/-M           Detection mode: germline or somatic